Floating Cloud Licenses

 .wbc needs to be loaded into the CodeMeter Control Center.
 When TouchDesigner or TouchPlayer launches, if a

 .wbc file is installed on the system, it will attempt to acquire a license available from the cloud service.
 If any local licenses that are installed are higher (ie. Pro is higher than Commercial), those will be used as well ontop of the cloud license.
-If you don't want to use a cloud license anymore on a machine, you can simply remove the credentials from the CodeMeter Control center by clicking the 'Remove' button in the UI.
+If you don't want to use a cloud license anymore on a computer, you can simply remove the credentials from the CodeMeter Control center by clicking the 'Remove' button in the UI.

 .wbc credential file is used for all users in an organization that will be using the cloud licenses.
 The file does not contain any licenses itself.
 It only contains credentials that are used to contact the cloud server to acquire licenses.
 If for any reason the credential file becomes compromised (e.g given out to someone that shouldn't have access), then Derivative will need to issue your account a new credential file.
 All users of the account will need to install that new credential file, as the old one will stop working.